2005 Atlanta Braves season

 The 2005 Atlanta Braves season marked the franchise's 40th season in Atlanta and the 135th season overall.
 The Braves won their 11th consecutive division title under Manager of the Year Bobby Cox, finishing 2 games ahead of the second-place Philadelphia Phillies.
-The Braves lost the 2005 Divisional Series to the Houston Astros, 3 games to 1.
+The Braves lost the NLDS to the Houston Astros, 3–1.

 Tim Hudson joined the Braves' rotation and rookies Jeff Francoeur, Kelly Johnson and Brian McCann had their first seasons with Atlanta in 2005.